AbigailLeighStoffberg/concept-dashboard/README.md

 AI-Driven Insights: A concept feature that parses data to suggest actionable business moves (e.g., "Add late-night food options").

 Responsive Design: Optimized for mobile usage by busy hotel managers.

+**Component Structure:**
+The codebase follows a modular structure to separate concerns: